Frequently asked questions

 Most frequent questions and answers

-How Much Can I Earn In A Cybersecurity Career?
+How Much Can I Make In A Cybersecurity Career?

 The average salary of cybersecurity professionals was $112974 in the United States on February 20, 2021.
 The average cybersecurity salaries are between $65,000 (25th%) and $145,000.
 (75th%) Entry-level positions typically have lower salaries but offer excellent work opportunities with increased responsibility and upward mobility.

-How can I get trained in just 5 weeks?
+How can I finish the training in just five weeks?

 Microsoft and CompTIA, internationally recognized industry leaders, created the Cyber Security IT Practitioner program curriculum and hands-on labs and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).